What does a Bona Fide Occupational Qualification mean?

 Age discrimination in employment is prohibited (according to age discrimination in employment act).
-However, due to the safety concerns of specific occupations being done, the legislation contains a BFOQ exception for age.
+However, due to the safety concerns of specific occupations being done, the legislation contains a Bona Fide Occupational Qualification exception for age.
 Airline pilots and bus drivers are examples of this.

-Religious belief may also be considered a BFOQ.
+Religious belief may also be considered a Bona Fide Occupational Qualification.
 For example, a Catholic college may constitutionally require Catholics to serve in positions such as president, chaplain, and teaching faculty, but membership in the Catholic Church is generally not regarded a BFOQ for secretarial and janitorial positions.

-How is Bonafide Occupational requirement relevant when adverting or hiring employees?
+How is Bona Fide Occupational Qualification requirement relevant when advertising or hiring employees?

 There are eight different reasons why a company can claim a GOQ while advertising a job:

 - Jobs in other nations with laws or norms that are particularly relevant

 - Physiology or genuineness? (for example, in choosing actors to play a role),

 - The employee's privacy and the dignity of the people he or she would be working with (for example, staff in a care home),

 - Integrity of a private household (for example, professional carers for an individual, but not normally nannies),

 - When it is impractical to expect the employer to offer additional accommodations, single-sex housing is used.